Justin01Wu/WebApp/spnego/README.md

 	+ Could not obtain access token for user
 	+ HttpFailure didn't override getMessage
 	+ Hard code status : response.sendError(403);
++ Every environment has different setting, which is hard to do troubleshooting
 + it is open source project, no vendor is supporting it
 + KeyCloak and related design forced microServices stay inside enterprise network rather than the cloud because:
 	+ KeyCloak is using Spnego protocol which has to talk to KDC